Efficiently compute spectrogram for large dataset in python

 Librosa is a Python package designed for music and audio signal analysis.
 However, we will explore it for analyzing the seismic time series.
 This package has been designed for the purpose of applying machine learning analysis on the music data.
 For this sake, the package is required to be very efficient.

-Librosa’s spectrogram operations include the short-time Fourier trans- form (stft), inverse STFT (istft), and instantaneous frequency spectrogram (ifgram), which provide much of the core functionality for down-stream feature analysis (see 1).
-Additionally, an efficient constant-Q transform (cqt) implementa- tion based upon the recursive downsampling method of Schoerkhuber and Klapuri [Schoerkhuber10] is provided, which produces logarithmically-spaced frequency representations suitable for pitch-based signal analysis.
-Finally, logamplitude provides a flexible and robust implementation of log-amplitude scaling, which can be used to avoid numerical underflow and set an adaptive noise floor when converting from linear amplitude.
+Librosa’s spectrogram operations include the short-time Fourier transform (stft), inverse STFT (istft), and instantaneous-frequency spectrogram (ifgram), which provide much of the core functionality for downstream feature analysis.
+It also provides an efficient constant-Q transform (cqt) — based on the recursive downsampling method of Schoerkhuber and Klapuri — which produces logarithmically-spaced frequency representations suitable for pitch-based analysis.
+Finally, log-amplitude scaling (amplitude_to_db / power_to_db, which replaced the old logamplitude) converts from linear amplitude to decibels while avoiding numerical underflow and setting an adaptive noise floor.
 For details, check the references.

-For spectrogram analysis, Librosa stores the spectrograms are stored as 2-dimensional numpy arrays, where the first axis is frequency, and the second axis is time.
+For spectrogram analysis, Librosa stores the spectrograms as 2-dimensional numpy arrays, where the first axis is frequency, and the second axis is time.

 Parameters used by Librosa